brimdata/zed/ppl/cmd/zar/README.md

 /tmp/logs/zd/20180324/d-1jQ2co6Ttjk9wEUdzI2yW7koYtB.zng
 ```

-## operating directly on micro-indexes
+## Operating directly on micro-indexes

 Let's say instead of searching for what log chunk a value is in, we want to
 actually pull out the zng records that comprise the index.
 This turns out